 A group of two or more category one employers may establish and use a return to work coordinator to develop a shared program.

-For more information visit the SIRA website.
+For more information visit the SIRA Return to work coordinators page.